home-assistant/core/CONTRIBUTING.md

 # Contributing to Home Assistant

 Everybody is invited and welcome to contribute to Home Assistant.
 There is a lot to do...if you are not a developer perhaps you would like to help with the documentation on [home-assistant.io](https://home-assistant.io/)?
-If you are a developer and have devices in your home which aren't working with Home Assistant yet, why not spent a couple of hours and help to integrate them?
+If you are a developer and have devices in your home which aren't working with Home Assistant yet, why not spend a couple of hours and help to integrate them?

 The process is straight-forward.